-When I think about my childhood, reading and writing were the only things that actually made me understand and love the world.
-In my poverty struck life, computers or TVs did not exist.
-I did not have parents who would read me bed time stories.
-They were more worried about putting food on the table and they truly worked very hard for it.
-I can understand the struggle that they went through now, but then it was all blurry.
-My mum and dad couldn’t read or write, but dad loved books.
-Every night when he came home from work he would ask me to read for him.
+When I think about my childhood, reading and writing were the only things that made me understand and love the world.
+In my poverty-stricken life, computers or TVs did not exist.
+I did not have parents who would read me bedtime stories.
+They were more worried about putting food on the table, and they truly worked very hard for it.
+I can understand the struggle that they went through now, but back then, it was all blurry.
+My mum and dad couldn’t read or write, but Dad loved books.
+Every night when he came home from work, he would ask me to read to him.
 Sometimes I read him a book that I had got from a neighbour, and sometimes a newspaper that they had wrapped the shopping in.
-I even read him the adverts on the newspaper.
-It didn’t matter what I read, he just loved listening to my loud reading.
-He was a street seller, he would push a very heavy cart every morning and evening to the centre of the city.
-In the summer time he would sell lemonade and winter time a milky drink called ‘salep’, autumn was the desert time and spring meatballs in bread.
-I always wondered where did he get the energy to listen to me every evening after such a hard day.
-He never complained though.
-I know if he could have afforded to he would have bought me many books but money was something that we never had.
+I even read him the adverts in the newspaper.
+It didn’t matter what I read—he just loved listening to my aloud reading.

-Now, almost twenty years after I came to England, I set a challenge to myself; I know I can write academic papers but the question is can I write stories in English, after all it is not my native language and experimenting with words in English is a lot harder.
+Now, almost twenty years after I came to England, I’ve set a challenge for myself.
+I know I can write academic papers, but the question is: can I write stories in English?
+After all, it is not my native language, and experimenting with words in English is a lot harder.
 This is how I decided to have a go and share my stories.
-I hope to publish the first one in the Spring of 2019.
-Let’s see if I can help a child to learn skills such as empathy to make our world a better place for everyone.
-Let’s see if I can help someone else to develop a love for reading and learning so that they will be empowered to shape their future.
+I hope to publish the first one in the spring of 2019.

 As always, thank you for reading!